snakemode/depict-it/readme.md

 GameStateMachine.js
 ```

-The ones with `DepictIt` in the filename, predictably contain our game logic.

-`DepictIt.js` is our entrypoint, and references all our game handlers, returning the `Game Definition` that we need to create our game.
+[`DepictIt.js`](app/js/game/DepictIt.js) is the entrypoint, and references all of the game handlers, returning the `Game Definition` needed to create a game:

 ```js
 export const DepictIt = (handlerContext) => new GameStateMachine({